 - carry out its missions independently.

-To go further Article L. 541-8-1 of the Monetary and Financial Code and Articles 325-3 and following of the AMF's General Regulation.
+For further information: Article L. 541-8-1 of the Monetary and Financial Code and Articles 325-3 and following of the AMF's General Regulation.

 b.
 Application to join a professional association